TrugardLabs/tutorials/python/README.md

    Here we use the `json.dumps` function to pretty-print the JSON response.

+   ### Advanced Parsing: Iterating over the response data

    If the data is a list, you can iterate over it and print each contract/item.

    If the data is a dictionary, you can access specific keys and values.

-   Here's an example of printing the 'Keys' of the response data:
+   Here's an example of printing the 'Keys' of the response data, no matter what type it is:

    ```python
     tab_space = ' ' * 6